King oyster mushrooms are becoming increasingly common in markets, but few people know how to cook them.

-I bought some king oyster mushrooms and reckoned they’d best be cooked by slicing them into rings and sauteing them.
-But I had some spiced Ethiopian butter lying around, so I used that as the fat.
+I bought some king oyster mushrooms the other day, and reckoned they’d best be cooked by slicing them into rings and sauteing them.
+I happened to have some spiced Ethiopian butter lying around, so I used that as the fat.
 When the mushrooms were done, they looked exactly like crispy fried potatoes!
 The floral, spicy butter and the meaty texture of the mushrooms make this a dish all by itself, with no need for anything else.

-- 2 king oyster mushrooms, as straight as you can find them
+- 4 to 6 king oyster mushrooms, as straight as you can find them

 - 2 to 3 tablespoons Ethiopian spiced butter, or regular butter

 - Salt to taste

 Slice the mushrooms into rings about 1/4 inch thick.
 Heat a large frying pan over high heat for 2 minutes, then lay the mushroom rings down in the pan -- dry.
 Shake the pan a bit to keep the mushrooms moving (they will squeak).
 Turn the heat down to medium-high and keep shaking the pan often until the mushrooms begin to release their water.